 Where can I meet to get help?

 You can meet in our office at Cheshire Medical Center, at a school, or at your place of business.
 You can even make an appointment to meet outside of regular business hours, such as evenings or on a weekend.
+Some people prefer virtual visits via a smartphone or computer.

 Can you help me apply for medical insurance and how fast can you help if I or my child need immediate medical treatment?